Xuanphu108/math-expression-recognition/README.md

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/ **Do later**

 ## Done

+params.pop **Only works when parent needs child's param; so can only use on nested encoders**

 msa overfits more to train set **It's a larger model**